NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Beastmaster's Trance.md

 **Prerequisites** Beastmaster Dedication
 * * *
 You can enter a trance that allows you to briefly inhabit the body of one of your animal companions and share its senses.
-You gain the focus spell [[Spells/Beastmaster Trance|Beastmaster Trance]].
+You gain the focus spell [[Beastmaster Trance|Beastmaster Trance]].
 Increase the number of Focus Points in your focus pool by 1.

 *Source: Pathfinder Player Core 2*
 *ORC*